lessy-community/lessy/docs/api/users.md

 ## `POST /api/users/passwords`

-Change the password of the user, using the reset password token from the email.
+Change the password of the user.

-**This endpoint doesn't require an `Authorization` header.**
+**This endpoint requires either a sudo `Authorization` header OR a reset password token.**

 Parameters: